Overview

 Who Should Attend

-The participant must be:
+The participant must be

-- Fluent in written and spoken English,
+- fluent in written and spoken English,

-- Have experience in managing and mitigating project risks (e.g. legal, technical, commercial, construction risks), and have a basic understanding of public–private partnership (PPP) and project finance.
+- have experience in managing and mitigating project risks (e.g. legal, technical, commercial, construction risks), and

 Selection Criteria